SIMON K GOODWIN

 How We Worked

-Leadership & StrategyI joined the project as a staff augmentation designer, brought on to support the exploration of improvements for new applicants and the application process.
-Reporting to the Design Lead, I became the second designer on the team.
-With my UX expertise, I led the design efforts for one of the two development teams and provided strategic guidance to the Product Owner.
+I joined the project as a staff augmentation designer, brought on to support Level20 and lead the exploration of improvements for new applicants and the application process.
+Reporting to the Lead Designer, I became the second designer on the team.
+I led the design and research efforts for one of the two development teams, and provided strategic guidance to a new Product Owner.
 Regular syncs with developers ensured their input shaped our direction and that design and strategy remained practical and implementable.

-CROSS-FUNCTIONAL CollaborationI worked as part of a cross-functional team that included myself (UX) a Product Owner/Strategist, and a team of developers to ensure that we explored and delivered ideas and designs that aligned with the agreed upon strategy.
-Daily stand-ups, iterative strategy sessions, and presentations to executive leadership ensured a correct course throughout our explorations.
+As part of a cross-functional team, I worked with a Product Owner and a team of developers to ensure that we explored and delivered ideas and designs that aligned with the agreed upon strategy.
+Daily stand-ups, iterative strategy sessions, and presenting my designs to executive leadership ensured a correct course throughout our explorations.

 Research & Iteration